itsmesid12/Handwrittencharrecog/README.md

 # Handwrittencharrecog
-Given list of Alphabetic characters, which are recognized using K-Means clustering algorithm.
+Given list of Alphabetic characters, which are recognized using ML algorithm.